Castelo dos Sonhos: Economy

-The local economy revolves around logging, gold mining, soybean planting and, mainly, local commerce, which is very strong due to the distance of the municipality from major centers.
+Economic activity in Castelo dos Sonhos includes logging, gold mining, soybean cultivation, and local commerce, which plays an important role due to the district's distance from major urban centers.

-The district currently has a cattle herd of approximately 240,000 head (ADEPARÁ - vaccination from May 2010), almost all of which are Nelore cattle.
-The income from this activity is concentrated on the sale of animals for slaughter in the neighboring state of Mato Grosso, since there are no slaughterhouses under inspection service of any kind in the region.
+The district has an estimated cattle herd of approximately 240,000 head, according to ADEPARÁ vaccination data from May 2010, with most cattle belonging to the Nelore breed.
+Revenue from cattle ranching is largely generated through the sale of animals for slaughter in the neighboring state of Mato Grosso, as the region lacks slaughterhouses operating under official sanitary inspection.